• Home

 • There are no signs to navigate the track, hence it is referred to as a secret spot.

-• It is only accessible by 4WD and there is a freshwater creek crossing that has a year round depth about 600 high
+• It is only accessible by 4WD and there is freshwater creek crossing that has a year round depth about 600 high

 • It is a great place to catch whiting off the beach